Our adaptive clothing guide & collection

 Promotes dignity and confidence: The designs enable people to wear fashion-forward clothing that helps them express themselves.

-Enhances social inclusion: Adaptive clothing helps break down barriers and challenges stereotypes about disability.
-By offering clothing options that are both functional and stylish, the fashion industry is recognising that disabled people should have the same choice, variety, and opportunities to engage in social activities as everyone else.
+Enhances social inclusion: Adaptive clothing helps break down barriers and challenge stereotypes about disability.
+By offering clothing options that are both functional and stylish, the fashion industry is recognising that disabled people should have the same choice, variety and opportunities to engage in social activities as everyone else.

 Supports mental health: Struggling to put on clothes, feeling uncomfortable, or not being able to express yourself through personal style can lead to frustration, isolation, and lower self-esteem.
 Adaptive fashion alleviates some of these emotional challenges, providing a sense of empowerment.